microsoft/FLAML/website/docs/Use-Cases/Task-Oriented-AutoML.md

     - tuning an estimator that is not built-in;
     - customizing search space for a built-in estimator.

-To tune a custom estimator that is not built-in, inherit `flaml.model.BaseEstimator` or a derived class.
+To tune a custom estimator that is not built-in, you need to

+1. Build a custom estimator by inheritting `flaml.model.BaseEstimator` or a derived class.
 For example, if you have a estimator class with scikit-learn style `fit()` and `predict()` functions, you only need to set `self.estimator_class` to be that class in your constructor.

 ```python